stackbit-projects/missing-moths-d673c/content/pages/index.md

   - type: hero_section
     title: Moths are disappearing
     subtitle: >-
-      In the last 50 years, the number of moths recorded in the UK and Ireland has declined by a
+      In the last 50 years, the number of moths recorded in the UK has declined by 33%
     actions: []
     image: /images/Garden_TigerSC.svg
     image_alt: A smiling woman